SagarP00007/Intelligent_skill_gap_Analyser-With-AI/README.md

 Make sure Python 3 is installed. pip install flask

-Start the Flask Server
+Start the Flask Server by running this command in terminal inside your project folder - "python app.py"
-python app.py

 Open in Browser
 Visit: